How to DIY your dream ski holiday to the French Alps

 The most flexible and often highest-quality accommodation will be self-catered chalets.
 The self-catered ski apartment is an especially good option for groups or families.
 If you book far enough in advance, you should be able to get high-quality luxury ski chalets close to the slopes.

-If you plan to book in Chamonix, Morzine, or Les Gets, here are some options that you can book directly online:
+If you plan to book in Chamonix, Morzine, Les Gets or Courchevel, here are some options that you can book directly online:

 If you’re travelling with children, check that the chalet is close to the pistes to make things easier.

 When you’re racing down a piste at 15mph with two slippery skis attached to your feet, accidents can happen.
 While an all-inclusive package will usually include insurance for you, your DIY ski holidays don’t.
 That’s your responsibility and not one you should take lightly.